Admissions to School

 Welcome to our school.
-I hope this page gives you a taste of our school and would like to invite you to come and visit us first-hand on one of our Open Tours:
+I hope this page gives you a taste of our school and if would like to find out more please contact the school and Mrs Clarke will then call you back to talk to you and answer any questions you may have.

 All of our teachers are good.
 None of the teachers are too strict-they are all nice.